 alloy stand to allow access for the hats.

 today is only a tiny part of a once huge world-wide industry.

-Everyone use to wear hats especially the men.
+Like I say everyone use to wear hats, especially the men.
 Even in my youth it

 was rare to see a bare head.
 I remember seeing pictures of London